China celebrates Mao's birthday, but events scaled back

 ($1 = 6.0714 Chinese yuan)

-(Additional reporting by Adam Rose and Huang Yan; Editing by Robert Birsel)
+(Additional reporting by Adam Rose; Editing by Robert Birsel and Paul Tait)